Exiled Chinese tycoon fraudulently obtained big loans, employees tell court

-DALIAN, China (Reuters) - Exiled billionaire businessman Guo Wengui instructed his employees to fraudulently obtain hundreds of millions of dollars in loans, senior employees of his real estate company told a court in China's northeastern Liaoning province.
+DALIAN, China, June 9 (Reuters) - Exiled billionaire businessman Guo Wengui instructed his employees to fraudulently obtain hundreds of millions of dollars in loans, senior employees of his real estate company told a court in China's northeastern Liaoning province.

-Appearing in the Dalian Xigang People's Court on Friday, the three staff from Guo's Beijing Pangu Investment confessed in a four-hour trial to obtaining 3.2 billion yuan (368.7 million pounds) from the Agricultural Bank of China in 2010 by using falsified company contracts, official seals and receipts.
-The loan was repaid in full in 2014.
-Two of the defendants also admitted to the false purchase of foreign currency.

-In an online video posted on Friday, Guo said the facts were "completely different" to the charges, while suggesting any wrongdoing may have been due to his ambitious employees chasing higher pay and bonuses.

 Guo has emerged in recent months as a political threat to the Chinese government in an acutely sensitive year, after unleashing a deluge of corruption allegations against high-level Communist Party officials through Twitter posts and video blogs.
 The businessman has made it clear that he wants to disrupt a key five-yearly congress to be held this autumn.